What could have been, if only

 That’s not a bad way to start the 2015 offseason — with the potential No. 1 overall pick in the draft a week after the contracts of James and Bosh expire!

-So the question needs to be asked: Is Mike Miller truly worth four first round draft picks and two second round draft picks over the next seven years (including the possibly No. 1 overall pick in the 2017 draft)?
+So the question needs to be asked: Is Mike Miller truly worth four first round draft picks and two second round draft picks over the next seven years?

 Why does it matter?